 To take advantage of it, all you have to do is fill out an application form (requiring personal information, a certificate of employment and a letter affirming you’re fine to undergo a 14-day quarantine) and obtain a ‘preliminary confirmation’.
 The scheme will apply to anyone who wants to stay in the country for longer than six months.

-The latest Caribbean nation to announce it will welcome remote workers on year-long visas is Anguilla.
+Another Caribbean nation, Anguilla, also plans to welcome remote workers on year-long visas.
 As it reopens to travellers post-lockdown, the country said it would prioritise ‘longer-stay visitors’ who can apply to live there for up to 12 months via an online form.
 Anyone who plans to stay for between three months and a year must pay a fee of $2,000 (£1,500 or A$2,800), or $3,000 (£2,300, A$4,200) for a family of four.